maxitg/SetReplace/README.md

    4}, {1, 4}, {4, 2}, {2, 5}, {2, 5}, {5, 1}}}
 ```

-[`Automatic`](https://reference.wolfram.com/language/ref/Automatic.html) only renames newly created vertices with non-previouslly-used integers, and leaves the initial condition as-is.
+[`Automatic`](https://reference.wolfram.com/language/ref/Automatic.html) only renames newly created vertices with non-previously-used integers, and leaves the initial condition as-is.
 It does nothing in the case of [pattern rules](#pattern-rules).

 ```
 In[] := WolframModel[{{1, 2}} -> {{1, 3}, {1, 3}, {3, 2}},